NREL/rdtools/docs/sphinx/source/index.rst

 The preferred method for degradation rate estimation is the year-on-year (YOY) approach (Jordan 2018), available in :py:func:`.degradation.degradation_year_on_year`.
-The YOY calculation yields in a distribution of degradation rates, the central tendency of which is the most representative of the true degradation.
+The YOY calculation yields a distribution of degradation rates, the central tendency of which is the most representative of the true degradation.
 We note that the workflow described above and implimented in :py:class:`.analysis_chains.TrendAnalysis` provides an estimate of degradation rate,